 Hospital Fee $0 - $4300.00

 The hospital fee will depend on whether you have private health insurance or not.
 The Medicare item numbers associated with the procedure (31524 x 2).
 If you have the appropriate level of insurance you are covered for the hospital fees bar any excess.
 If you do not have insurance, the hospital fees are approximately $4300.00.

-If you are insured, you should ring your healthfund and quote the item numbers above, they should be able to give you an idea of your coverage and expected rebates.
+If you have private health insurance, you should ring your fund and quote the item numbers above to obtain confirmation of your cover and expected rebates.

 Please contact us if you have further questions.